Cert - Sociology as a subject

 Prescriptions for the PGCert(Socy), PGDip(Socy), BA(Hons), BSocSc(Hons), MA and MSocSc

 To complete a BSocSc(Hons) in Sociology, students must gain 120 points at 500 level, including at least 30 points in research (normally SOCIO591), and at least 30 points from other SOCIO coded paper, as well as 30 points in any other SOCIO or SOCPY coded paper.

-To be eligible to be considered for enrolment in the MSocSc in Sociology, a student should have completed either:
+To be eligible to be considered for enrolment in the MSocSc in Sociology, a student must have completed either:

 a) a BSocSc with a major in Sociology (or equivalent) and have gained at least a B grade average across the 300 level papers, or for a qualification considered by the Academic Board to be equivalent, or

 b) a BSocSc(Hons) in Sociology (or equivalent) with at least second class honours (second division) or a PGDip in Sociology (or equivalent) with at least a B average and

 Completion requirements for the MSocSc in Sociology vary according to admission criteria: